ahaseeb235/Abdul-Haseeb-CV2/README.md

-This is my first frontend project - Abdul Haseeb CV.
+This is my first frontend project - <strong>Abdul Haseeb CV.</strong>

 The code and structure is based on bootstrap, and I have made changes to the html and css of the code.